Last Updated on March 19, 2021 by Julia Wilson

 Diuretics will be given to reduce intracranial pressure if cerebral edema is present.

-Antibiotics will be given in cats who have developed aspiration pneumonia.
+Antibiotics will be given to cats who have developed aspiration pneumonia.

 The cat will need to be closely monitored in a hospital setting during recovery.